Autism Spectrum Disorder Program

 Program Navigation Links

-ASD Program was created in 2004 by Imagine!, in cooperation with the Autism Society of Boulder County.
-The purpose of this program is to provide services to address the challenges of local children who have an Autism Spectrum Disorder but who do not meet the state criteria for Intellectual and Developmental Disabilities.
-In Colorado, criteria for an intellectual and developmental disability are based on cognitive and adaptive skills test scores.
-A diagnosis of Autism Spectrum Disorder (ASD) is one of the diagnoses considered, but the diagnosis alone is not sufficient to meet criteria for state-funded services.
+Imagine!’s Autism Spectrum Disorder (ASD) Program was created in 2004 in cooperation with the Autism Society of Boulder County.
+The purpose of this program is to provide services to address the challenges of local children who have an Autism Spectrum Disorder but do not qualify for Colorado state funded waiver services.

-If you are not sure whether your family member is eligible for this program, please see the Eligibility section below or contact the Intake Navigator at 303-926-6475.
+If you are not sure whether your family member is eligible for this program, contact the intake department at 720-274-5452.

 ASD Program Goals